Bandi86/social-tippster/docs/project-management/TESTING.md

 > - Tip-related functionality has been refactored into a dedicated tipps module.
 > - A simple test for the tipps module endpoints is available at `tests/backend/test-tipps-module.js`.
 > - Update or add tests accordingly.
+>
+> **2025-06-05:**
+>
+> - A seed script (`backend/src/database/seed.ts`) mostantól automatikusan generál minden fő interakciót: bookmark, share, view, nested comment, comment vote, bővített post mezők (tags, image_url, is_featured, stb.).
+> - Így a frontend és API teszteléshez minden szükséges adat automatikusan elérhető.
+> - Improved frontend session expiry and refresh 404 handling: when a refresh token request returns 404 (user/session not found), the frontend now globally clears authentication and redirects to the login page if the user is on a protected route.
+> - To test: after running a backend seed or invalidating sessions, visit the frontend as a previously logged-in user.
+The next API call will clear auth and redirect to login automatically.
+> - See `docs/implementation-reports/FRONTEND_PROGRESS.md` for implementation details.
+> - Bugfix: After session expiry or backend reseed, the frontend UI (navbar, welcome header, etc.) now fully resets to guest state after logout or reload.
+Zustand store and persisted state are cleared, and all UI components reflect the correct authentication state.
+> - Playwright test (`tests/frontend/auth-session-expiry.spec.ts`) added to verify that after session expiry and reload, the UI shows only guest elements and no user info.
+Test selectors were made robust to avoid ambiguity.
+Test now passes.
+> - See `docs/implementation-reports/FRONTEND_PROGRESS.md` and changelog for details.

 ## Test File Organization (as of 2025-06-01)